Why is social climbing so harmful for a leader?

-And they’re afraid someone might take their position.
-Their fear and insecurity then leads to seeking the constant validation that comes with re-asserting their superiority.
+They’re afraid someone might take their position.
+Their fear and insecurity, then leads to seeking the constant validation that comes with re-asserting their superiority.

-The team that these leaders “lead” or the relationships they are in tend to be combative and ripe with constant backstabbing and status jockeying.
-Not good.
+The team that these leaders “lead” or the relationships they form tend to be combative and ripe with constant backstabbing and status jockeying.

-What do the highest value leaders do, then?
+What do the high value leaders do, then?
 We’ll go over it more in detail eventually, but here’s an overview.
-Effective leaders:

 - Build people up (not tear them down)

 - Address major challenges, but ignore minor ones